JTP75/LabBenchStudios-PDT-Unity/README.md

 Here are some other files at the top level that are important to review:
 - [README.md](https://github.com/programming-digital-twins/pdt-unity-components/blob/alpha/README.md): This README.
-- [LICENSE](https://github.com/programming-digital-twins/pdt-unity-components/blob/alpha/LICENSE): The repository's non-code artifact LICENSE file (e.g., documentation, prefabs, etc.)
+- [LICENSE-ASSETS](https://github.com/programming-digital-twins/pdt-unity-components/blob/alpha/LICENSE-ASSETS.md): The repository's non-code artifacts LICENSE file (e.g., documentation, prefabs, etc.) These artifacts are contained within the ./Documentation, ./Models, and ./Runtime/ProgrammingDigitalTwins/Prefabs path.
-- [LICENSE-CODE](https://github.com/programming-digital-twins/pdt-unity-components/blob/alpha/LICENSE-CODE): The repository's code artifact LICENSE file (e.g., source code [mostly C#])
+- [LICENSE-CODE](https://github.com/programming-digital-twins/pdt-unity-components/blob/alpha/LICENSE-CODE.md): The repository's code artifacts LICENSE file (e.g., source code [mostly C#]).
+These artifacts are contained within this repository's ./Runtime/ProgrammingDigitalTwins/Scripts path.

 NOTE: The directory structure and all files are subject to change based on feedback I receive from readers of my book and students in my IoT class, as well as improvements I find to be helpful for overall repo betterment.